 Students may select one course from the following list.
 All students will take Academic Writing, in addition to a course selected from the list below.
-Review the course listing and submit your Intent to Register form by March 10.
+Review the course listing and submit your Intent to Register form by March 20 (the new extended deadline!)

 Courses have a minimum enrollment of 10 students with a maximum enrollment of 20.
 We strongly encourage you to register early to ensure you get the course of your choice.
 All courses are designed for undergraduates and for students with varying levels of English proficiency.
 When possible, Georgia State students will be co-enrolled in the courses.
 Note: Georgia State students do not need to use the Intent to Register form; please register for courses via GoSolar.

 In 2014, Georgia State will offer 12 elective courses in four of its colleges.
 Please click on the college below to open their course offerings.